-- (a) the policy approved by the Board lays down the broad principles for selection of Agents and payment of fee / commission etc. - (b) principles enumerated in the Reserve Bank of India ([Commercial Banks - Managing Risks in Outsourcing](#)), [Directions 2025](#) are complied with;
+- (i) the policy approved by the Board lays down the broad principles for selection of Agents and payment of fee / commission etc. - (ii) principles enumerated in the Reserve Bank of India ([Small Finance Banks - Managing Risks in Outsourcing](#)), Directions 2025 are complied with; and - (iii) suitable steps are taken to educate its 'Agents' to enable them to detect forged and mutilated notes so as to avoid frauds and disputes with the customers.

-and

-- (c) suitable steps are taken to educate its 'Agents' to enable them to detect forged and mutilated notes so as to avoid frauds and disputes with the customers.